Shruti29044/Real-Time-Data-Engineering-Pipeline/README.md

-🛠️ Real-Time Data Engineering Pipeline
+🛠️ Real-Time Data Engineering Pipeline with kafka, spark and AWS

 This project builds a real-time data engineering pipeline that streams data using Apache Kafka, processes it using Apache Spark, stores it in PostgreSQL, and optionally integrates with AWS S3 for long-term storage.
 It's orchestrated with Apache Airflow for production-grade scheduling and monitoring.